Codecademy/docs/content/general/concepts/algorithm/terms/merge-sort/merge-sort.md

 3. **Combine**:
    - The `merge` function merges two sorted subarrays into a single sorted array.
    - It iterates through both subarrays once, comparing elements and copying them to the final array.
-   - This merging process takes _O(n)_ time, where n is the total number of elements being merged.
+   - This merging process takes _O(n)_ time, where n is the total number of merged elements.

 **Overall Time Complexity:**

 - The recursive calls to `mergeSort` create a [log n-level tree](https://www.geeksforgeeks.org/how-to-solve-time-complexity-recurrence-relations-using-recursion-tree-method/) calls.
-  - The number of levels in this tree is directly related to how many times you can divide the array by 2 before reaching single-element subarrays.
+  - The number of levels in this tree directly relates to how many times you can divide the array by 2 before reaching single-element subarrays.
 This is equivalent to the logarithm of the array's size (log n).
 For example, an array of 8 elements would have 3 levels (log2 (8) = 3). _Reference the picture below for a visual understanding._

 ![Merge Sort](https://raw.githubusercontent.com/Codecademy/docs/main/media/merge.png)

 - At each level, the merging step takes O(n) time.
 - Therefore, the overall time complexity is **O(n log n)**, resulting from multiplying the time complexity of each level (n) by the number of levels (log n).

-#### Benefits of Merge Sort:
+## Benefits of Merge Sort:

 - `Predictable Efficiency`: Merge sort maintains a time complexity of O(n log n) regardless of the initial arrangement of elements in the input array.
 This means it performs equally well in best-case, average-case, and worst-case scenarios.
 - `Reliable for Diverse Inputs`: This consistent performance makes merge sort a dependable choice for sorting various input sizes and datasets without unexpected slowdowns due to data arrangement.
 - `Efficiency for Large Datasets`: Its O(n log n) time complexity places it among the most efficient sorting algorithms, especially for large datasets, outperforming algorithms like bubble sort and [selection sort](https://www.codecademy.com/resources/docs/general/algorithm/selection-sort) that exhibit worse-case complexities of O(n^2).